Samuel Martin (entrepreneur)

 Samuel ("Sam") William Martin is a British businessman and entrepreneur.
-Since 2011 he has been Founder, President and CEO of Quintessentially People, an arm of Quintessentially Group.
+From 2011 to 2017 he was Founder, President and CEO of Quintessentially People, an arm of Quintessentially Group.
+Martin's business partner was Ben Elliot, Chairman of the UK's Conservative Party and nephew of King Charles III and Queen Camilla.

-Biography
+Early life

 Martin was born in the United Kingdom in June 1984.

 In 2000, Martin represented the United Kingdom at NASA's International Space Academy in Houston, Texas where he resided with International Space Station Astronaut Paul Richards, who flew aboard Space Shuttle Mission STS-102.

-On the 16 August 2001, whilst training for his US pilot's licence in Florida, Martin was involved in a serious plane crash in the town of Summerfield.
+On 16 August 2001, whilst training for his US pilot's licence in Florida, Martin was involved in a serious plane crash in the town of Summerfield.
 Martin returned to the UK shortly after the accident and went on to gain his European pilot's licence in England, UK and the following year his United States pilot's licence.